-As we discussed above, other papers provide evidence on the correlation between the status of the current CEO as a founder of the firm and firm performance (Jayaraman et al., 2000; McConaughy et al, 1998; Palia and Ravid, 2002, Anderson and Reeb, 2003, and Fahlenbrach, 2003).
-None of these studies directly examines the potential endogeneity of the status of the current CEO.
+As we already discussed, other papers examine the effect of founder-CEOs on firm performance.
+None of these papers focuses on the effect of performance on founder-CEO turnover.
 A different approach is taken by Johnson et al. (1985), who analyze the stock price reaction following the unexpected death of senior corporate executives.2 The authors find that, while there is little reaction on average to sudden executive deaths, there is a positive stock price reaction following the sudden death of a corporate founder.
 Their suggested interpretation for these results is that corporate founders have higher bargaining power when bargaining over employment contracts with shareholders, and thus receive a larger share of profits than do professional managers who succeed the founder.

-An additional explanation for the Johnson et al. (1985) findings is suggested by Schwert (1985) - the "founder effect" may be due to the break up of a large control block of stock, increasing the likelihood of a future corporate control fight (that generally benefit target shareholders).
+An additional explanation for the Johnson et al. (1985) findings is suggested by Schwert (1985) - the "founder effect" may be due to the break up of a large control block of stock, increasing the likelihood of future corporate control fights (that generally benefit target shareholders).
 This idea is also consistent with the results in Slovin and Sushka (1993), who find that the stock price reaction that follows the death of inside blockholders is higher when the deceased executive's equity stake is large.
 Their result holds irrespective of whether the executive is a CEO or a founder of the firm.
 In addition, Zingales (1995) reports evidence consistent with the idea that the death of an executive who owns a lot of stock changes the strategic value of a vote and increases the premium of voting shares.
-Thus, the positive stock price reaction found by Johnson et al. (1985) does not preclude the possibility that firms run by founders perform better than other firms.
+Thus, the positive stock price reaction found by Johnson et al. (1985) does not preclude the possibility that firms run by founders perform better than other firms.3